IBM-Cloud/isv-operator-product-deploy-sample/README.md

 ## 5. Upgrade to a new version ##

-A New Version of an operator can be released in any of the following scenarios:
+A new version of an operator can be released in any of the following scenarios:
 a) Update the Product version used in the operator

 b) Update in Operator code

-If you need to release a new version of the operator (say 2.0.0, while your present version is 1.0.0), follow the following steps:
+If you need to release a new version of the operator (say 2.0.0), while your present version is 1.0.0), follow the below procedure:

-**a) Copy the bundle and modify version**
+**a) Copy the bundle and modify the version**

-Copy the folder contents of the previous version(example:1.0.0)  to a new folder called 2.0.0 (which will be the new release version).
+Copy the folder contents of the previous version(example:1.0.0) to a new folder called 2.0.0, which will be the new release version.

 ```
 ├── 1.0.0